cturnerbridger/Interesting-Notes/README.md

 # Interesting-Notes
-### A place to hold all my notes + code from R programming experiments and learning
+### A place to hold all my notes + code from programming experiments and learning